PowerLoom/audit-protocol/README.md

 you need to block further calls to the commit_payload endpoint.
 Once the pending_payload_commits Queue reach a certain limit, it needs to be alerted.
 - "block_storage": Either IPFS to FILECOIN.
-This variable represents where each of the block or payload needs to be stored "payload_storage": Same as that of the block_storage "container_height": The no.of DAG blocks each container needs to hold.
+This variable represents where each of the block or payload needs to be stored
+- "payload_storage": Same as that of the block_storage
+- "container_height": The no.of DAG blocks each container needs to hold.
+- "backup_target": Defaults to FILECOIN for now.
+This variable represents where we want to backup the containers